- Steps to Becoming a Psychologist

 To Sum it Up

-If you are looking forward to making a career in psychology, the first thing that pops into your mind besides the degree and career options available is “How much time does it take?”
-Well, to be honest, the amount of time depends on your specialty area or career interests.
-Mostly, it requires anything between 8 to 12 years to become a licensed psychologist.
+If you are looking forward to making a career in psychology, the first thing that pops into your mind besides the degree and career options available is, “How much time does it take?”
+The amount of time depends on your specialty area or career interests.
+It mainly requires 8 to 12 years to become a licensed psychologist.